risingwavelabs/risingwave-docs-legacy/docs/manage/meta-backup.md

 risectl meta delete-meta-snapshots [snapshot_ids]
 ```

+## Restore from a meta snapshot

-## Restore from a meta snapshot (SQL database as meta store backend)
+Below are two separate methods to restore from a meta snapshot using SQL database and etcd as the meta store backend.

+### SQL database as meta store backend

-If the cluster has been using a SQL database as meta store backend, use the following steps to restore from a meta snapshot.
+If the cluster has been using a SQL database as meta store backend, follow these steps to restore from a meta snapshot.

 1. Shut down the meta service.
     :::note
     This step is especially important because the meta backup and recovery process does not replicate SST files.
 It is not permitted for multiple clusters to run with the same SSTs set at any time, as this can corrupt the SST files.
     :::
-2. Create an new meta store, i.e. a new SQL database instance.
+2. Create a new meta store, i.e. a new SQL database instance.

    Note that this new SQL database instance must have the exact same tables defined as the original, but all tables should remain empty.
-To achieve this, you can optionally use the [schema migration tool](https://github.com/risingwavelabs/risingwave/tree/main/src/meta/model_v2/migration) to create tables, then truncate the `seaql_migrations` table, which will have been populated by the tool.
+To achieve this, you can optionally use the [schema migration tool](https://github.com/risingwavelabs/risingwave/tree/main/src/meta/model_v2/migration) to create tables, then truncate the `seaql_migrations` table, which will be populated by the tool.
 3. Restore the meta snapshot to the new meta store.

     ```bash